 - Add the dry ingredients to the eggs and combine thoroughly before stirring in the mashed bananas and then finally the chopped walnuts.

-- Remove the loaf from the oven and allow it to stand in the tin for about 5 minutes before removing from the tin leaving to cool on a wire rack.
+- Remove the loaf from the oven and allow it to stand in the tin for about 5 minutes before removing from the tin and leaving to cool on a wire rack.
 Slice and store in an airtight container.
-It will stay good for a few days but you will likely eat it within a couple of days!
+It will stay good for a few days, but you will likely eat it within a couple of days!